-NOTICE IS HEREBY GIVEN that a Special Meeting of Stockholders of Commonwealth Biotechnologies, Inc., a Virginia corporation ("CBI" or the "Company"), will be held on Friday, October 20, 2000 at 10:00 a.m. local time at 601 Biotech Drive, Richmond, Virginia for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders (the "Annual Meeting") of Commonwealth Biotechnologies, Inc. (the "Company") will be held on May 23, 2002, at 11:00 a.m. at 601 Biotech Drive, Richmond, Virginia 23235, for the following purposes:

-- 1. To elect one Class II director to serve until the 2002 annual meeting of stockholders and his successor is elected and has qualified. - 2.
-To approve CBI's 2000 Stock Incentive Plan. - To approve an amendment to CBI's Amended and Restated Articles of Incorporation to authorize a new class of undesignated preferred stock, without par value per share, consisting of 2,000,000 shares of preferred stock. - To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- (1) To elect three nominees as Class II Directors of the Company; - (2) To approve the adoption of the Company's 2002 Stock Incentive Plan; - (3) To approve an amendment to the Company's Amended and Restated Articles of Incorporation to authorize a new class of undesignated preferred stock, without par value per share, consisting of 2,000,000 shares of preferred stock; - (4) To ratify the appointment of McGladrey & Pullen, LLP as independent public accountants to audit the financial statements of the Company for the fiscal year ending December 31, 2002; and - (5) To transact such other business as may properly come before the meeting or any adjournments thereof.